Daniel-Mietchen/events/JupyterCon-2020.md

   * Jupyter notebooks for presentional purposes
   * Jupyter notebooks for testing purposes
   * PAWS

-Central thesis

-* The two communities are mission-aligned and would benefit from closer interaction

-Key takeaways

 * If you wrote a Jupyter notebook for educational purposes, chances are that it could serve these purposes through Wikimedia projects too.
 * If you wrote code that adds functionality to Jupyter notebooks, JupyterHub, Binder or othere parts of the Jupyter ecosystem, chances are that the functionality would be of interest to Jupyter users within the Wikimedia community, or even to users of Wikimedia contents.

-Required background knowledge

-* Just the basics of Jupyter notebooks

-## Affiliation

-*For the purpose of this talk.*

-* School of Data Science, University of Virginia, USA

-## Past experience and any other information you would like the reviewers to know.

-*If you have given a talk or poster before, feel free to include links to slides or videos.*

-I briefly hinted at some aspects of the interaction between Wikimedia and Jupyter in my 2017 JupyterCon talk - see https://www.youtube.com/watch?v=Via7gBrjxHI#t=4m55s .
-For other recordings of talks I gave, see https://github.com/Daniel-Mietchen/events/blob/master/recordings.md .

-## Is this your first time presenting at JupyterCon?

-* No.